5x5 and Teacher Arts Grants (TAG)

 Teacher & Administrator Applications Due in the FFTA Online Grant Portal

-Monday, September 8-Wednesday, September 24 5×5 and TAG Teacher & Administrator Application Review Period
+Monday, September 7 – Wednesday, September 23 5×5 and TAG Teacher & Administrator Application Review Period

-September 29, 2025-May 29, 2026 Programs may begin after scheduling with arts organizations; All Teaching Artists must have required background checks complete prior to starting their program(s).
+September 28, 2025 – May 28, 2026 Programs may begin after scheduling with arts organizations; all teaching artists must have required background checks complete prior to starting their programs.

-By Monday, June 1, 2026 Final Impact Surveys due in the FFTA online Grant Portal*
+By Friday, May 27, 2027 Final Impact Surveys due in the FFTA online grant portal*

 *Pending School District Approvals